 Crossness Nature Reserve covers 50 hectares and incorporates some of the last remaining grazing marshes in Greater London.
-It's wetlands are perfect for wildlife, from barn owls to kestrels to wading birds.
-Part of the site is site is open permanently, and the rest can be seen on specific events from bat walks to bird watching.
+Its wetlands are perfect for wildlife, from barn owls to kestrels to wading birds.
+Part of the site is open permanently, and the rest can be seen on specific events from bat walks to bird watching.
 Get involved through the Friends of Crossness Nature Reserve.

 Gallions Reach Park is a new park created from land left vacant from the former Royal Arsenal.
 The park was opened by Peabody in January 2017, offering a new natural habitat environment with wildflower meadows and 800 new trees including black poplar, white poplar, hornbeam, silver birch, ash and Turkey oak.

 (Improvements to the spaces around Parkview and Southmere)

 The Last couple of years we prepared a strategy making suggestions about some high level proposals to improving courtyards, parking spaces and pedestrian routes with improved paving, planting, lighting and play facilities.
 This would make areas feel more safe and welcoming and provide nicer outdoors spaces for you to enjoy.

 We then decided to try some of these ideas out, and to trial projects so that we could get your feedback – These were: